 Banaji is the founder of a new project, Outsmarting Human Minds, a set of videos and podcasts aimed at bringing psychological science to broader understanding.

 William R. "Bill" Uttal received his PhD in experimental psychology and biophysics in 1957.
 His first position after graduation was at IBM, where he helped to build the earliest computers and developed programs for computer-aided instruction.
-Utall went on to a long and distinguished academic career in cognitive science, although his work had extensive impact in many other fields, including engineering and computer science.
+Uttal went on to a long and distinguished academic career in cognitive science, although his work had extensive impact in many other fields, including engineering and computer science.

 A prolific author, Uttal authored 32 books and more than 140 scholarly articles.
 In fact, he continued to publish frequently even after his second retirement, publishing on average a new book every 1-2 years.
 One of his most impactful books was The New Phrenology: On the Localization of Cognitive Processes in the Brain (MIT Press), which was critical of cognitive neuroscience efforts to study localization of function.
-Utall questioned whether psychological processes can be isolated to the extent that they can be associated with specific brain regions.
+Uttal questioned whether psychological processes can be isolated to the extent that they can be associated with specific brain regions.
 Highly regarded for his scientific skepticism, Utall earned the respect of his fellow scholars for his critical analysis and scientific skepticism with respect to brain imagining and cognitive neuroscience research.

 Distinguished Alumni Award 2014, Gary L. Wells